Kristina Andres, Beate Teresa Hanika

 Nacht-Wimmelbuch

-Nighttime in the Treasure Kingdom: Humans and animals are sleeping.
+Wimmlingen at Night - The latest marvel from Rotraut Susanne Berner Rotraut Susanne Berner's Wimmlingen at Night Nighttime in Wimmlingen: Humans and animals are sleeping.
 Most of them, that is.
 Andrea, for one, cannot sleep because Thomas, who lives on the next floor, is taking a shower.
 Nico, on the other hand, is fast asleep in his cage, in the dark under its cloth cover.
 Outside, bats are flitting about, and a hedgehog shuffles through the grass.
 There's an all-night reading marathon taking place at the Public Library, and in the upper floor, the terrariums of the reptile exposition emit a greenish glow.
 At the station the night train is ready for departure.
+Even though not all that many people are about at night, yet there is a lot going on in this warm summer night.
+Under cover of darkness, a burglar breaks into a dentist's surgery.
+Will he make his escape undetected?
+A night-watchman and his dog are on their round patrolling the local department store.
+Yet the highlight and concluding episode of this particular adventure must surely be the big festival in the municipal park, complete with fireworks.
+As in her four previous books set in Wimmlingen, Rotraut Susanne Berner has once more come up with a cornucopia of little stories, rich in well-observed detail, an atmospheric nocturne that will make for splendid bedtime reading, for big and small alike.

 Rotraut Susanne Berner

+What greater delight for a child than to lie sprawled out on the floor in front of a big picture-book, with hundreds of familiar and unfamiliar things to discover?
 Rotraut Susanne Berner has designed just such a book whose large-format pictures show a whole town and its surroundings: a house for several families, a farm, a rail way station, a community centre, a market place, a multi storey department store, and a large park.
 These pictures tell many little stories of things that happen to people and animals on a spring day, and every child can follow these stories.
 And since there are plenty of stories to tell about this town throughout the year Rotraut Susanne Berner designed a book for each season.
 So now everybody can discover for himself how life in the town and its surroundings changes over the year: What kind of games children play and how long it takes for the construction work on the new nursery to be completed.

 Rotraut Susanne Berner